voltrb/docs/en/docs/rendering.md

 # => Jimmy
 ```

 Each time ```page._name``` is assigned to a new value, the computation is run again.
 A re-run of the computation will be triggered when any data accessed in the previous run is changed.
-This lets us access data through methods and still have watches re-triggered.
+This lets us access data through methods and still have watches be re-triggered.

 ```ruby
 page._first = 'Ryan'